 Thankfully, a veteran is never too old to apply for benefits, and even if the veteran has passed, his or her surviving family members could still be eligible for benefits as well.

 The legal team at Woods and Woods is determined to assist veterans and their families to get the compensation they are owed.

 The Woods and Woods legal team will fight just as hard for a veteran’s dependents or survivors.
-We have been helping veterans and their families for over 35 years.
-We know how to win cases and will work hard to achieve successful results for any veteran who retains them.
+We know how to win cases and will work hard to achieve successful results.

 Talk to Us About Your Claim: